KingContaria/FastQuit/README.md

 ### Download this mod

-Once it is processed, you can download this mod on [Modrinth](https://modrinth.com/mod/fastquit)!
+You can download this mod on [Modrinth](https://modrinth.com/mod/fastquit)!

 ### Configure